A Course in Interacting Particle Systems: Equality of critical points

 \section{Equality of critical points}

-The contact voter model $X$, that has a mixture of contact process and voter model dynamics, has been introduced in (\ref{Gcovo}).
-It has two parameters: the infection rate $\la$ and the voter rate $\ga$.
+The contact-voter model $X$ on $\Z^d$, that has a mixture of contact process and voter model dynamics, has been introduced in Section~\ref{S:convot}.
+It has two parameters: the infection rate $\la$ and the voter rate $\al$.
 We say that $X$ \emph{survives} if

-For each $\ga\geq 0$, we define critical infection rates $\la_{\rm c}(\ga)$ and $\la'_{\rm c}(\ga)$ by
+For each $\al\geq 0$, we define critical infection rates $\la_{\rm c}(\al)$ and $\la'_{\rm c}(\al)$ by

-The paper \cite{DLZ14} studies the asymptotics of $\la_{\rm c}(\ga)$ as $\ga\to\infty$.
-Here, we will use duality to prove a more simple statement, namely, that $\la_{\rm c}(\ga)=\la'_{\rm c}(\ga)$ for all $\ga\geq 0$.
+The paper \cite{DLZ14} studies the asymptotics of $\la_{\rm c}(\al)$ as $\al\to\infty$.
+Here, we will use duality to prove a more simple statement, namely, that $\la_{\rm c}(\al)=\la'_{\rm c}(\al)$ for all $\al\geq 0$.

-For $\ga=0$ (i.e., the pure contact process), we already know this, as it is a direct consequence of Lemma~\ref{L:theta}, which follows from self-duality.
-We will use a similar argument here using Proposition~\ref{P:covo}, which says that the contact voter model is $q$-dual to itself, with $q=\ga/(\ga+\la)$.
-Note that if $\ga=0$ (the pure contact process), then $q=0$ which corresponds to additive systems duality.
+For $\al=0$ (that is, the pure contact process), we already know this, as it is a direct consequence of Lemma~\ref{L:theta}, which follows from the self-duality of the contact process.
+We will use a similar argument here using Proposition~\ref{P:covo}, which says that the contact-voter model is self-dual with respect to the duality function $\psi_r$ from (\ref{LSpsi}) with $r:=\la/(\al+\la)$.
+Note that if $\al=0$ (the pure contact process), then $r=1$ which corresponds to additive systems duality.